datadaveshin/telegraph-prep-capstone/README.md

 # Tic Tac Toe Game

-For my neices, I decided to make a Tic Tac Toe game.
+For my nieces, I decided to make a Tic Tac Toe game.
 Telegraph Prep provided .css, .html files, along with some helper methods in the helperFunctions.js file.
 They basically provided an 8 x 8 rendered game board, and a click handler that would return the position of the board that the mouse clicked.